100 Youth Who Care

 Youth Philanthropy Council Committee Members

-Parto Balazadeh Minouei, Paniz Bani, Emma Chunn, Tim Du, Kevin Edmonds, Karina Gulamani, Alexa Hartvikson, Kate Haver, Ariya Khan, Fiona Li, Tara Mazarei, Kiana Mizanian, Ella Moir, Artina Paymombarnia, Isabella Pejman, Chloe Saar, Eleena Shahbazi, Melika Tehrani, Ella Thompson, Ella Van Der Werff, Jessica Zhang and Vincent Zhang.
+Parto Balazadeh Minouei, Paniz Bani, Emma Chunn, Tim Du, Kevin Edmonds, Karina Gulamani, Alexa Hartvikson, Kate Haver, Ariya Khan, Fiona Li, Tara Mazarei, Kiana Mizanian, Ella Moir, Artina Paymombarnia, Isabella Pejman, Chloe Saar, Ella Thompson, Ella Van Der Werff and Jessica Zhang.

-With thanks to our adults mentors: Naomi Denning (WVF Chair), Christine McDonald (WVF Staff), Kathy Li and Justin Yoo.
+With thanks to our adults mentors: Naomi Denning (WVF Chair), Christine McDonald (WVF Staff) and Justin Yoo (WVF Board).

 2021/2020/2018 -District of West Vancouver ‘Outstanding Youth Team Award’.